 Kazakhstan is a large multinational country which is rich with its both old traditions and new ones acquired for the period of Independence.
 The Republic of Kazakhstan observes international holidays such as New Year, 8 March but it also has holidays specific only for this country such as Unity Day, Capital Day etc.

-The state holidays are the holidays devoted to the events having social and political importance, they also include traditional Kazakh holidays.
+The state holidays are devoted to the events having social and political importance, they also include traditional Kazakh holidays.
 This category of the holidays includes New Year, 8 March, Nauryz, Unity Day, Capital Day, Constitution Day etc.

 In addition to these holidays Kazakhstan has another type of holidays – professional ones celebrated by some categories of citizens: